dmnfarrell/dmnfarrell.github.io/_posts/2018-09-26-python-snap.markdown

 When the snap is ready for putting on the store you can follow these steps:

-1. change the confinement to strict and rebuild the snap
+1. ensure the confinement is strict and build the snap
 2. publish using these steps:

 ```